-After two small-scale, independently made films (“Girl 6” and “Get on the Bus”) and a worthy documen-tary (“4 Little Girls”), Spike Lee again plays in the big arena with “He Got Game,” a contemporary basketball drama with comic overtones, centering on the turbulent relationship between a convict-father and his extraordinarily gifted athlete son.
+After two small-scale, independently made films (“Girl 6” and “Get on the Bus”) and a worthy documen-tary (“4 Little Girls”), Spike Lee again plays in the big arena with “He Got Game,” a contemporary bas-ketball drama with comic overtones, centering on the turbulent relationship between a convict-father and his extraordinarily gifted athlete son.
 Lacking the moral indignation and militant politics that marked Lee’s earlier work, this film is too soft at the center, and arguably the director’s most mainstream movie.